merchisdk/sdk/docs/_typescript/types.md

   To work around a small limitation in typescript, the entitiy types are seperated from their constructors.
-  If you want to list or create entities, it must always be done through the constructor attached to the merchi object.
+  If you want to list or create entities, it must always be done through the constructor attached to the Merchi object.
 The types, however, are imported from the 'entities' directory.
 The following example demonstrates:

-  Never try to directly instantiate the imported types, always go through the merchi object.
+  Never try to directly instantiate the imported types, always go through the Merchi object.
   {: .error }
 left_code_blocks:
   - code_block: |-